-It turns out that the joke was on Michele.
-A marketing representative from another major Philadelphia sports team perused our website, found the above entry, and concluded that Michele must be the person responsible at the firm for season ticket purchases.
+It turns out that the joke was on that other attorney.
+A marketing representative from another major Philadelphia sports team perused our website, found the above entry, and concluded that she must be the person responsible at the firm for season ticket purchases.
 She can’t get rid of him.

 Bill Hangley, sent the following message around the office: